Either the thesis option or the course option may be selected. The special requirements for these options are as follows:

 - A maximum of 6 units may be transferred from another school as electives, provided that the courses were not needed for the student's bachelor's degree.

-- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken each semester.
+- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken by full-time graduate students each semester.
+This course can be taken with an unsatisfactory/satisfactory grade option.

 - The degree program must be consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.